SIWSL (Sign in with SimpleLogin)

 avatar_url

-(optional): only if this person has decided to share their profile picture.
-This url is expired in 1 week.
+(optional): only if this person shares their profile picture.
+This URL expires in 1 week.

 The next section quickly introduces OAuth2 and what flow

 should be used.
-If you already have strong understanding on OAuth2
+If you already have a strong understanding of OAuth2

 , please head directly to App